Markets Rally Stutters As Traders Eye Rate Cut Outlook - UrduPoint

 Equity traders struggled to get a recent rally back on course Thursday following a tepid lead from Wall Street, but record performance in Europe highlighted optimism that central banks were on course to cut interest rates

-London chalked up another all-time high ahead of a Bank of England meeting many hope will see officials flag their intention to begin normalizing monetary policy in the summer.
+London chalked up another all-time high ahead of a Bank of England meeting many hope will see officials flag their intention to begin normalising monetary policy in the summer.

 That comes after Sweden's central bank reduced borrowing costs for the first time in eight years and cited more were in the pipeline.